tiesjan/dj-toolbox-scripts/README.md

 This again assumes your computer supports multicast DNS and the Raspberry Pi can be reached on its default hostname.

+See also the Networking section below.

 ### SFTP access
 Recordings can be accessed by the created user over SFTP with port 2222.

+### Networking
+A VLAN interface is configured to allow the DJ toolbox and other DJ gear to be isolated from other VLANs.
+The DJ toolbox has a static IP address on the VLAN interface and runs a DHCP server to provide IP addresses to other devices.

+Assuming the VLAN does not have access to the Internet, APT is configured to use a SOCKS proxy over the SSH connection to install and upgrade packages.
+This requires the SSH client to have access to the Internet and connect with a reverse SSH tunnel.